 The building was built in 1970, according to available documentation.
 It has been slightly modernized since that time.
 There is no architecture design project neither layouts, thus approximate measurements were performed and basing on fire escape plans..
-It is assumed that materials and insulation parameters were selected according to the Polish law and were compliant with the requirements at the time (year 1962)3.
-There are double-glazed PCV-framed windows installed, with the declared heat transfer coefficient of U=1.1
+It is assumed that materials and insulation parameters were selected according to the Polish law and were compliant with the requirements at the time (year 1962).
+There are double-glazed PCV-framed windows installed, with the declared heat transfer coefficient of U=1.1 W/mK.
+The building is heated with the heat exchanger supplied with heat by the district heating grid.
+The building heat distribution system is insulated and equipped with iron ribbed heaters.
+The whole building is ventilated with natural ventilation except canteen's kitchen which has a mechanical ventilation.
+The only cooled room is one computer classroom.
+The lighting is composed of 2x36W fittings with mainly fluorescent bulbs.

-3 Rozporządzenie Przewodniczącego Komitetu Budownictwa, Urbanistyki i Architektury z dn.
+&lt;sup>3 Rozporządzenie Przewodniczącego Komitetu Budownictwa, Urbanistyki i Architektury z dn.
 21 lipca 1961 r. w sprawie warunków technicznych, jakim powinny odpowiadać obiekty budowlane budownictwa powszechnego (Dz.
 U. nr 38, poz 196)